 According to Psychology Today, mindfulness is a state of active, open attention on the present.
 In its Buddhist context, mindfulness meditation has three overarching purposes: knowing the mind; training the mind; and freeing the mind.

 Over the last few months, I’ve been practicing mindfulness through yoga at least three times a week.
 It’s a habit that has helped me take a step back and become more aware of the big picture.
 It’s also armed me with a different perspective as it relates to dealing with temporary discomfort.
 It’s allowed me to take a more meaningful approach to my actions and communication.

 Mindfulness in the form of meditation is practiced by some of the most successful people on the planet.
 From Oprah and Tim Ferriss to Russell Simmons and Kobe Bryant – It’s a practice that contributes a significant amount to their success.

-Kobe Bryant identifies meditation as one of the ways he starts his day:
+Kobe Bryant identified meditation as one of the ways he started his day:

 A team from the University of British Columbia and the Chemnitz University of Technology were able to pool data from more than 20 studies to determine which areas of the brain are consistently affected by mindfulness.
 In their studies, they identified the anterior cingulate cortex (ACC) as one of the major parts of the brain affected by meditation.

 The ACC is associated with self-regulation, meaning the ability to purposefully direct attention and behavior, suppress inappropriate knee-jerk responses, and switch strategies flexibly.
 People with damage to the ACC show impulsivity and unchecked aggression, and those with impaired connections between this and other brain regions perform poorly on tests of mental flexibility: they hold onto ineffective problem-solving strategies rather than adapting their behavior.